Unzor/forgebin-cloud/README.md

 # forgebin-cloud
-Source for Forgebin, hosted on Heroku.
+Source for ForgeBin, hosted on Heroku.